-The parties agree to complete the review and implement the program by March 1st 2021.
+The parties agree to complete the review and if applicable implement any updates to the program by October 1st, 2024.
 This date is subject to change upon mutual agreement.

-The parties agree to establish a working committee comprised of two appointees from the bargaining unit and two appointees from the Commission.
+The parties agree to establish a working committee comprised of two appointees from the bargaining unit and two appointees from the Regulator.
 Either may rely on subject experts to advise them or participate as necessary.